ankane/practical-search/README.md

 Wilson score of (searches - conversions, searches)
 ```

+Tag why queries are bad:

+- item not carried
+- item carried but missing from results
+- poor ranking
+- other reasons, like missing pictures (if applicable)

 Get all combinations of searches and conversions and bulk update queries

 ### Conversions